Here for health, here to help

 Transition of care

-To see if you qualify and to obtain a Transition of Care form, speak with your benefit manager.
+To see if you qualify and to obtain a Transition of Care form, you can contact your benefit manager or call to speak with a UnitedHealthcare advocate.
 Be sure to advise them of your state of residence so that you are given the proper form.

 Member resources